schufot/over-the-wire-wargames/bandit/level-29-30.md

 SSH: ssh bandit29@bandit.labs.overthewire.org -p 2220
 Password: 4pT1t5DENaYuqnqvadYs1oE4QLCdjmJ7
 ```
-- Exercise:There is a git repository at ssh://bandit29-git@localhost/home/bandit29-git/repo via the port 2220.
+- Exercise: There is a git repository at ssh://bandit29-git@localhost/home/bandit29-git/repo via the port 2220.
 The password for the user bandit29-git is the same as for the user bandit29.
 Clone the repository and find the password for the next level.
 - Background:
   - git: version control system
 - Solution: